zchee/golang-wiki/MinimumRequirements.md

 ### OpenBSD

-The latest released version only.
+The current officially supported -stable versions only.

 ### DragonFly